 Nikon D850

 After testing out the Nikon D850, our team at PL agreed that it is the most complete DSLR on the market today.
-Thanks to its phenomenal 45 MP sensor with the capability to go down as low as ISO 64 and yield class-leading dynamic range performance, proven Nikon ergonomics and easy to use menu system, rich lens selection, excellent in-camera features, great weather sealing, and amazing battery life, the Nikon D850 is our top recommendation among all full-frame cameras on the market today for landscape photography needs.
+It has a phenomenal 45 MP sensor with the capability to go down as low as ISO 64 and yield class-leading dynamic range performance, proven Nikon ergonomics and easy to use menu system, rich lens selection, excellent in-camera features, great weather sealing, and amazing battery life.
+In short, the Nikon D850 is the best full-frame DSLR on the market today.

 For more information, see our in-depth Nikon D850 review.